SkrOYC/librarian/conductor/product.md

 - Offer à la carte guidance that AI agents can request on-demand

 ## Features
-- **Deep Repository Exploration**: AI-powered analysis that understands complex codebases and provides context-aware responses
+- **Deep Repository Exploration**: AI-powered ReAct agent analysis that understands complex codebases and provides context-aware responses
+- **Specialized FileExplorer Tools**: Dedicated tools for listing directories, reading files, searching content, and finding files by pattern to enable comprehensive codebase exploration
 - **Flexible Repository Support**: Works with any Git repository that users configure, with special focus on popular open-source frameworks and libraries (React, Node.js, LangChain, etc.)
 - **Multi-Provider AI Integration**: Support for multiple AI providers (OpenAI, Anthropic, Google) through unified abstraction, allowing users to configure their preferred provider based on their specific needs
 - **Repository Management**: Auto-clone and sync from Git before each query to ensure up-to-date information